memgraph/documentation/pages/help-center.md

   - request information not present in the documentation
   - ask any other kind of technical question.

-📱[**Book a call**](https://memgraph.com/office-hours) and learn more about Memgraph capabilities to integrate it into your current stack as fast as possible.
+📱[**Book a call**](https://memgraph.com/office-hours) and learn more about Memgraph's capabilities to integrate it into your current stack as fast as possible.

-🐞 [**Debug by yourself**](/help-center/debugging).
+🐞 [**Debug by yourself**](/database-management/debugging).
 Inspect your application with useful tools we have provided to you in the container.
-Send us the diagnostics, so we can be faster in identification of your issues.
+Send us the diagnostics so we can be faster in identifying your issues.

 ## Community